cj-mills/christianjmills/_posts/2021-1-9-In-Game-Style-Transfer-Experiments-4.md

 Fortunately, this didn't seem to have any significant impact on the quality of the output.
 The model did however need to be trained longer to achieve similar results.

-## Getting it Working in Unity
+## Results in Unity

-It was a bit of a pain figuring out what preprocessing operations I needed to apply from the source code.
-It seems to boil down to normalizing the RGB color values to the range `[-1,1]`.
-The output seemed to look right in Unity so I stuck with that.

-## Performance Results

-The modified video stylization model has better performance than the original `fast_neural_style` model, but is still far behind the smaller variant.
-On the plus side, flickering is significantly reduced over the `fast_neural_style` model.
+The modified video stylization model has better performance than the original `fast_neural_style` model, but is still far behind the [smaller variant](https://christianjmills.com/In-Game-Style-Transfer-Experiments-3/#resolution-720-x-540).
+On the plus side, flickering is still significantly reduced over the `fast_neural_style` model.

 ### Resolution: 720 x 540